Reenforcements/FPGAComputer/log.md

+###6/10/18

+I'm going to start with the RegisterFile.
+I made two new directories: HDL, for SystemVerilog code, and ModelSimTests, for all the testbenches.
+ModelSim and Quartus will share files in the HDL directory.
+I just made the RegisterFile.sv and RegisterFile_TB.sv files (TB stands for test bench.)

+### 6/9/18

+I finally figured out how to use `$display`.
+Its part of ModelSim.
+It also has to be used in a procedural block.
+This was such a mystery to me for a long time.
+I really wish I had known about this back in 287.

+Trying to get ModelSim running on Ubuntu.
+The Quartus install manual says they support Red Hat Linux, but I'm trying anyways.
+Things are a little extra tricky because ModelSim is 32 bit and I installed a 64 bit version of Ubuntu.
+I'm currently trying to install all the 32-bit libraries I'll need to run ModelSim.

+I went through and installed the most similar libraries I can find, and the application started!!
+I'll have to see if it crashes when I try to use it or if its pretty stable.

+Okay, the text editor has like nano sized text.

+Apparently changing the font size to negative fixes it.
+I don't know how people figured that out.

+I believe I have the basics of ModelSim down.

 ### 6/7/18

 I can't find documentation on the different codes used in BREAK.
 I think I'll just make that a NOP for now in the processor.